GENERAL INFORMATION: 503-823-4000

 (Chapter added by Ordinance No. 185835, effective January 18, 2013.)

-The purposes of this Section are to ensure that the regulation of parking at pay and park and non-pay private parking facilities is applied objectively with proper notice; and to protect fairness and convenience for the parking public.
+(Amended by Ordinance No. 189333, effective February 1, 2019.)
+The purposes of this Chapter are to ensure that the regulation of parking at pay and park and non-pay private parking facilities is applied objectively with proper notice; and to protect fairness and convenience for the parking public.

-If any provision of this Section is found by a court of competent jurisdiction to be invalid, illegal or unenforceable, such holding has no effect on the validity, legality and enforceability of any other provision of this Section.
+(Amended by Ordinance No. 189333, effective February 1, 2019.)
+The If any provision of this Chapter is found by a court of competent jurisdiction to be invalid, illegal or unenforceable, such holding has no effect on the validity, legality and enforceability of any other provision of this Chapter.

 A. “Administrative Fee” means a fee assessed by a department of motor vehicles for the purpose of determining the registered owner of a vehicle.

 B. "Boot" means a mechanical device attached to a vehicle to prevent its movement.

 C. "Director" means the Director of the Revenue Division of the Bureau of Revenue and Financial Services or a designee.